February 2019 marks the 10-year anniversary of the 2009 Victorian Bushfires.

 - accepting that you have had a distressing or frightening experience

 You can find more coping strategies on the trauma and recovery page on the Better Health Channel.

 The Better Healthcast - Trauma, reactions and recovery interview

 Trauma experts Dr Rob Gordon and Anne Leadbeater share valuable insights on coping with trauma, helping others who have experienced trauma, and seeking different ways to move forward on a podcast produced by the Better Health Channel.

-You can listen to the podcast below or visit the podcast episode page on the Better Health Channel website.
+You can listen to the podcast below or visit the Better Health Channel website.

 Check in with friends and family

 If you know someone who was affected by the 2009 bushfires, it’s a good idea to check in on them to see if they are ok.

 Some people may feel more anxious, stressed or nervous this summer because of new bushfire risks and drought, particularly if they live in a bushfire-prone area or if they have been affected by other bushfires.